Learn how to make award-winning venison chili with ground deer or elk meat you have in the freezer. Simple to make, flavorful, and well-balanced.

 - Once the venison is browned add the garlic, chili powder, cumin, paprika, cinnamon, salt, and pepper.
 Saute for 1-2 minutes and then add the tomato paste.
 Cook for an additional minute, incorporating the tomato paste.

-- Then, deglaze the pot with Worchestershire sauce, orange juice, and lime juice.
+- Then, deglaze the pot with Worcestershire sauce, orange juice, and lime juice.
 Scrape the bottom of the pot and add the stock, tomatoes, and beans.

 - Stir well and bring the chili to a boil.
 Once boiling, reduce the heat to low, cover partially with a lid and let the pot simmer for at least 30 minutes but up to all day.
 If you’re cooking longer than an hour, be sure to cover the chili fully with a lid so all of the liquid doesn’t evaporate.